-I am a person-centred counsellor.
+Hello, I am Richard, a person-centred counsellor.

-If you would like more information about person-centred counselling/therapy, click on this link:
+For more information about person-centred counselling/therapy, click on this link:

 There are no such things as "small" issues or problems of little importance.
-If they are at the forefront of your mind and if they start causing you anxiety or other negative emotions, then therapy may be the right step in addressing that without fear of being judged, prejudiced against or labelled.
+If they are at the forefront of your mind and if they start causing you anxiety or other intense emotions, then therapy may be the right step in addressing that without fear of being judged, prejudiced against or labelled.

 Note on my personal journey: